CircuitVerse/CircuitVerse/installation_docs/docker.md

         ```bash
         git submodule update --init
         ```
-        to clone the contents of cv-frontend-vue repo
+        to clone the contents of submodule
 3. Open `CircuitVerse` directory
 4. Open `PowerShell` in the current directory
 5. Run `./bin/docker_run.ps1`